 I love bath soaking salts, but baths just aren’t always practical, especially in the mornings before heading into the office.
 Then it’s just showers, which typically aren’t that leisurely.
-But an aromatherapy shower disc is an easy way to make your shower more relaxing, and they are super easy to make in your own kitchen using just three ingredients!
+But an aromatherapy shower disc is an easy way to make a shower more relaxing, and they are super easy to make in the kitchen using just three ingredients!
 You can customize the scent, and baking the discs dries them out enough to be handled.

-Here’s what you need to make baked aromatherapy shower discs:
+Here’s what I used to make baked aromatherapy shower discs:

 - 1 cup baking soda, which is an excellent binder, and water

-- 20-30 drops of essential oil, depending on how strong you want the scent to be.
+- 15-20 drops of essential oil.
 I used eucalyptus essential oil to add a lovely, relaxing scent.
-You can use any scent you’d like–just one or a mix of many.

 - Mixing bowl, spoon, oven, and cupcake mold (I love this silicone mold!
 We got two for Christmas from my parents.
 Nothing sticks and it’s super easy to clean).